Miss Mocen Li, BA MA

 - 2017 Northwest University, China.
 Paleopathology: the current theories, methods, and practices.

-- 2017/2018: Lab demonstrator for the MSc Palaeopathology module ‘Palaeopathology: Theory and Method’ at Durham University.
+- 2018, Durham University, Laboratory demonstrator for the MSc Paleopathology module ‘Paleopathology: Theory and Method’

 - 2017: Norman Richardson Postgraduate Research Fund by Ustinov College, Durham University.